 What is Dyslexia?
 What is structured literacy?
 What is the Orton-Gillingham approach?

-Contact us to schedule a dyslexia screening or intervention instruction.
+Contact us to schedule a dyslexia screening or to begin intervention instruction.

 Dyslexia